freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/create-a-set-of-radio-buttons.md

 </label>
 ```

-It is considered best practice to set a <code>for</code> attribute on the <code>label</code> element, with a value that matches the value of the <code>id</code> attribute of the <code>input</code> element.
-This allows assistive technologies to create a linked relationship between the label and the child <code>input</code> element.
+It is considered best practice to set a `for` attribute on the `label` element, with a value that matches the value of the `id` attribute of the `input` element.
+This allows assistive technologies to create a linked relationship between the label and the child `input` element.
 For example:

 ```html
 <label for="indoor">